Digitalization in Oil & Gas 2026

 9:00 AM - 9:40 AM

-A panel on governance boards, auditability, lineage, SAP/SOX realities, and what production-grade AI requires in large industrial companies.
+A panel on governance boards, auditability, lineage, SAP/SOX realities, risk review and what production-grade AI requires in large industrial companies.

 Jessica Hancock Al Lindseth